nis12ram/UnifiedSalesReportingPipeline/README.md

    - Use a ranking window function for deduplication

 6. **Detect Schema Drift & Unexpected Data**
-   - Identify schema drift or additional unexpected columns in good records
+   - Identify additional unexpected columns in good records
-   - Separate these columns from good records
+   - Separate these columns from expected columns

 7. **Load Data into Target Tables**
    - **MERGE** good records with expetcted columns into **UnifiedSalesDeltaTable**